Does your job entail working difficult shifts? Do you work nights, or have changing shift patterns from week to week?

 4. Eat regular, healthy meals and avoid junk food

-Night shifts don’t just disrupt your sleep pattern; they also interfere with your eating habits.
-Eating late at night can affect when you feel hungry and how food is digested by your body.
+Night shifts don’t just disrupt your sleep pattern – they also interfere with your eating habits.

 Researchers from Stockholm University provide useful advice to help you eat more healthily on night shifts: